google-research/google-research/marot/README.md

 This is not an officially supported Google product.

+## Score computations

+MQM scores are computed for every segment by averaging over each rater's score for that segment.
+Each rater's score for a segment is computed using MQM weights for marked error severity/category combination.
+The weighing scheme can be modified in the Settings menu at the top.

 ## Data file format

 The data file should have tab-separated UTF-8-encoded data with the following